WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 How to Maintain your Summer House: 5 Simple Steps

-A puddle of water near or under the foundation could be the culprit.
-It encourages water-seeking roots to penetrate the soil and absorb moisture.
-This, in turn, triggers cracks that may eventually compromise the building’s structure.
-Such situations can also lead to a sinkhole activity, such as a sinking porch or slanted floors.
+Suppose there are cracks in the foundation and the summer house walls or floors.
+A puddle of water near or underneath could be the potential culprit.
+Such scenarios encourage water-seeking roots to burrow into the soil and absorb moisture.
+This can trigger cracks that may eventually compromise the building’s structure.
+In worse cases, this can lead to a sinkhole activity that can affect the exterior and interior.

 BillyOh Petra Tongue and Groove Reverse Apex Summerhouse